astropy/astroquery/docs/mocserver/mocserver.rst

   >>> from astroquery.mocserver import MOCServer
   >>> MOCServer.list_spacesys()
-  ['C', 'ariel', 'callisto', 'ceres', 'charon', 'dione', 'earth', 'enceladus', 'equatorial', 'europa', 'galactic', 'ganymede', 'iapetus', 'io', 'jupiter', 'mars', 'mars-pia20284', 'mars-pia24422', 'mars-stimson', 'mercury', 'mimas', 'miranda', 'moon', 'moon-pan1', 'neptune', 'oberon', 'pluto', 'rhea', 'sun', 'tethys', 'titan', 'titania', 'triton', 'umbriel', 'venus']
+  ['ariel', 'callisto', 'ceres', 'charon', 'dione', 'earth', 'enceladus', 'equatorial', 'europa', 'galactic', 'ganymede', 'iapetus', 'io', 'jupiter', 'mars', 'mars-pia20284', 'mars-pia24422', 'mars-stimson', 'mercury', 'mimas', 'miranda', 'moon', 'moon-pan1', 'neptune', 'oberon', 'pluto', 'rhea', 'sky', 'sun', 'tethys', 'titan', 'titania', 'triton', 'umbriel', 'venus']

-Where the special value ``C`` means any celestial frame (mainly ``equatorial`` and ``galactic``).
-This can be used in any of the query methods like so:
+Where the special value ``sky`` means any celestial frame (mainly ``equatorial`` and ``galactic``).

+The ``spacesys`` can be used in any of the query methods like so:

 .. doctest-remote-data::